MonacoProtocol/protocol/npm-client/docs/endpoints/cancel_order.md

 const cancelledOrder = await cancelOrder(program, orderPk)
 ```

-Returns **CancelOrderResponse** the provided order publicKey and the transactionId for the request, this ID can be used to confirm the success of the transaction
+Returns **OrderTransactionResponse** the provided order publicKey and the transactionId for the request, this ID can be used to confirm the success of the transaction

 ## cancelOrdersForMarket